 Co-written by: Christina Chu, CPT, a Boston University Dietetics & Communication Student.

-- Apricot: Similar to peaches and nectarines, the sight of fresh apricots are a telling sign that spring has sprung.
-Apricots are high in vitamin A and C, as well as belly filling fiber.
+Similar to peaches and nectarines, the sight of fresh apricots is a telling sign that spring has sprung.
+Apricots are high in vitamin A and C, as well as belly-filling fiber.
 Try apricots sliced in your Greek yogurt parfaits, atop salads, or raw paired with a handful of nuts as a snack.

-- Broccoli: A winter staple, broccoli also makes a spring time appearance.
+A winter staple, broccoli also makes a springtime appearance.
 Nutritionally, broccoli is a powerhouse, being a great source of folate, potassium, and fiber.
 Add raw broccoli stem shredded and atop your favorite salad or use the heads for a roasted vegetable medley.

-- Green Beans: You may associate this vegetable as part of your family casserole dish, but there are many healthier ways to cook green beans.
+You may associate this vegetable as part of your family casserole dish, but there are many healthier ways to cook green beans.
 High in fiber and vitamin C, try green beans sautéed with garlic, or tossed in soup.
 Green beans can also be bought frozen or canned for a more convenient option.
-I often use the frozen green beans for roasting in the winter.
+I often use frozen green beans for roasting in the winter.

-- Mango: A classic tropical fruit, mangos are a must-have this spring.
-Great in smoothies, homemade salsas, or eaten as is, this fruit will give you a boost of vitamin A and C. Fresh mango wins over dried mango, which tend to have more added sugar.
+A classic tropical fruit, mangos are a must-have this spring.
+Great in smoothies, homemade salsas, or eaten as is, this fruit will give you a boost of vitamin A and C. Fresh mango wins over dried mango, which tends to have more added sugar.

 With these fresh, nutritious fruits and vegetables, it is crucial to keep food safety in mind.
 Remember to wash the produce before consumption, and if any parts are damaged or spoiled, do not consume.
 With the warmer weather, remember to keep cold foods refrigerated and hot foods under heat to avoid microbial growth.
-Most importantly, enjoy the produce that are in-season!
+Most importantly, enjoy the products that are in season!

 - With spring upon us, reach for the in-season items that are less expensive and more nutritious.